 Oncaspar® is an expensive medicine with a limited shelf life.

-Much research is done on immunotherapeutic alternatives for dogs with a malignant form of lymphoma.
+Much research is done on immunotherapeutic alternatives for dogs with a systemic form of lymphoma.

-The antibody Rituximab is used in humans, but has no effect on canine lymphoma.
+The antibody Rituximab is used in humans but has no effect on canine lymphoma.
 Multiple studies have been performed on vaccines against lymphoma.
-The results are promising, but convincing vaccines have not reached the market yet.
-At this time, no immunotherapeutic treatments have been registered yet to be used against lymphoma in dogs.
+The APAVAC® vaccine for lymphomas has resulted in a significant increase of survival rates.

-Administration of prednisolon can be considered as palliative option.
+Administration of prednisolone can be considered as palliative option.
 The use of steroids prior the chemotherapy can negatively affect the chemotherapy.

-Surgery can be appropriate when it entails a single lymph node (phase I) or when it’s a single tumor not localized in the lymph nodes.
-E.g. in case of a form of lymphoma is present in the eye or a solitary tumor in the digestive system, its surgical removal has led to encouraging results.
+Surgery can be appropriate when it entails a single lymph node (phase I) or when it’s a single tumour not localized in the lymph nodes.
+E.g. in case of a form of lymphoma is present in the eye or a solitary tumour in the digestive system, its surgical removal has led to encouraging results.

 Radiotherapy can be indicated when only a single lymph node is involved (phase I) or a solitary form of lymphoma not localized in the lymph nodes.
 An example would be the mucous membranes of the nose.
 It can also be used for local palliative care (pain relief).
 Forms of lymphoma located in the central nervous system can be irradiated, but this leads in general to a low response of short duration (a few weeks to months).

-Radiotherapy of the whole body is a possible option in humans, if followed by bone marrow or stem cell transplantation.
+- Total body radiation combined with bone marrow or stem cell reconstitution.
 Bone marrow transplants as described in humans, is not a standard treatment option for companion animals in Europe.
 After consultation with a radiotherapist and oncologist, it can be decided to irradiate the entire body of the dog, it depends on the case.
-Radiotherapy can also be used in between chemotherapeutic cycles or after chemotherapy.